 BBC News app: Help guide for Android devices

-A help guide for users of version three of the BBC News app, on Android devices.
+A help guide for users of the BBC News app, on Android devices.

 What's new in the BBC News app?